 How Curcumin and Resveratrol can promote hair growth

-Hair loss in humans can be triggered by many different things, and researchers have been gaining better understanding of the mechanisms behind different causes of hair loss in humans.
+Hair loss in humans can be triggered by many different things, and researchers have been gaining a better understanding of the mechanisms behind different causes of hair loss in humans.

 Types of hair loss

-One of the most common types of hair loss is caused androgenetic alopecia and is caused by the male hormone DHT.
+One of the most common types of hair loss is caused by androgenetic alopecia and is caused by the male hormone DHT.
 However, this usually just affects men.